 Insulation, weatherstripping, dampers, storm windows, insulated glass and set-back thermostats are features that help reduce heat loss and increase the comfort and thermal efficiency of your home.
 We examine these items and identify approximate R values for insulation.
 When appropriate, we offer suggestions for upgrading.
 Our review of insulation is based upon a random sampling of accessible areas and does not constitute a warranty that all such areas are uniformly insulated or are insulated to current standards.

 The following items were inspected:

 17.1 ATTIC INSULATION

-The attic is insulated with blown in rockwool insulation.
-The approximate R value of this insulation varies from 11-19.
-This provides moderate resistance to heat transfer.
-Adding additional insulation to achieve an R value of 30 is recommended to reduce heat loss through the ceilings.
+The attic is insulated with blown in fiberglass insulation.
+The approximate R value of this insulation is 38.
+This provides good resistance to heat transfer.